Real Twistings are 2-Line Bundles: Appendix: Lie groupoids and weak equivalences

-that is the identity on the level of objects, and fully faithful on 2-morphism level.
-A smooth functor is called a \emph{weak equivalence} if and only if its induced smooth anafunctor is invertible, see \cite[Def.
-58/Prop.
-60]{metzler} or \cite[Lem.
-3.34]{lerman1}, and hence a Morita equivalence.
-The following definition characterizes them precisely. \begin{definition} A smooth functor $F : \Gamma \to \Lambda$ between Lie groupoids is called a \emph{weak equivalence} if both of the following conditions are satisfied: \begin{itemize} \item $F$ is smoothly essentially surjective: the map
+Every smooth functor induces a~smooth anafunctor, this way making up a~functor $ \liegrpd^{\rm fun}\allowbreak\to \liegrpd $ that is the identity on the level of objects, and fully faithful on 2-morphism level.
+A smooth functor is called a~\emph{weak equivalence} if and only if its induced smooth anafunctor is invertible, see~\cite[Definition~58/Proposition~60]{metzler} or \cite[Lemma~3.34]{lerman1}, and hence a~Morita equivalence.
+The following definition characterizes them precisely. \begin{Definition} A smooth functor $F\colon \Gamma \to \Lambda$ between Lie groupoids is called a~\emph{weak equivalence} if both of the following conditions are satisfied: {\samepage \begin{itemize}\itemsep=0pt \item $F$ is smoothly essentially surjective: the map $ s \circ \pr_{\Lambda_1} \colon \Gamma_0 \ttimes{F_0}{t} \Lambda_1 \to \Lambda_0 $ is a~surjective submersion. \item $F$ is smoothly fully faithful: the commutative square